uilicious/uilicious-cli/readme.md

 ## Commands

-> Warning: Please avoid using deprecated aliases for the commands, as they can be removed in the future.
+> **Warning**: Please avoid using deprecated aliases for the commands, as they can be removed in the future.

 Name   | **Deprecated** aliases | Purpose
 ------ | ------- | ------------------